iiArrow/Computer-Shutdown-Timer-Tool/README.md

 # Computer-Shutdown-Timer-Tool
-CSTT [ Computer Shutdown Timer Tool ], is a tool that help you put a timer for you computer to be shutdown in a given time frame after it's finised.
+CSTT [ Computer Shutdown Timer Tool ], is a tool that help you put a timer for you computer to be shutdown in a given time frame after it's finished.